 Homemade Jam Making Myths – Debunked

 - You need fresh fruit to make jam.
 Just about everyone I know who makes jam has a garden.
-They make jam to squirrel away the summer’s bounty in jars for yearlong enjoyment.
+They make jam to squirrel away the summer’s bounty in jars for enjoyment all year long.
 I made this cranberry jam because I like jam.
-I used frozen cranberries and intend to consume it all this week.
+I used frozen cranberries and intend to consume it all right away.

 - Jam making is an all-day event.
 I made this cranberry jam in ten minutes.
 That’s just ten minutes, people!